Skip to content

 return None

-cutoff = last_ts - window_seconds
+recent = _filter_recent(cooldown_history, last_ts - window_seconds)

 if len(recent) < 2: